Dr Susan Baxter

 Thank you for reading :)

-To find out more about the laws that govern training, and how to prevent plateaus, please check out my eBook on amazon.
+To find out more about the laws that govern training, and how to prevent plateaus, please check out my eBooks here, and feel free to reach out if you have anything on your mind.